CCurl/c4/README.md

 dX       (--)              Decrement temp var X. cX       (--)              Increment temp var X by the size of a CELL.
 -TMPS    (--)              Destroy current temp variables.
+        NOTE: If you do +TMPS in a word, c4 will automatically -TMPS when the word exits.

 **** SYSTEM/OTHER ***
 C,       (n--)             Append byte N to HERE, increment HERE by 1.